 This issue would impact production when the drum was initially loaded and at the end of the production run when it was emptied.
 The more frequently the drum is stopped and emptied, the less efficient the continuous coater will operate.

-Thomas Engineering brought a novel approach to the startup and shutdown problem.
+Thomas Processing brought a novel approach to the startup and shutdown problem.
 The tablet bed is initially charged full of tablets.
 After this, all the guns are turned on, and the tablets are coated with a low weight gain coating to give them protection from erosion.
-The guns are then turned off before being activated one by one in a sequence that is proprietary to Thomas Engineering.
+The guns are then turned off before being activated one by one in a sequence that is proprietary to Thomas Processing.

 This sequence results in all tablets coming out with precisely the required weight gain.
 No tablets are under-coated or over-coated.
 Once all guns are on, the discharge end is opened, and the unit is switched to continuous mode.
 When the coater is stopped and emptied, this process is reversed.